 Page is a fan of Facebook, enjoying (and writing about) good food, making lists, seeing movies (at the theater), live music, the daily print newspaper, Pinterest, pop culture, travel and Words with Friends.

 We’re streamlined and we like it that way.
 So do our clients.
-Among the tools we use to cut through the clutter and establish a strong presence for emerging lifestyle brands and nonprofits:
+Among the marketing tools we use to cut through the clutter and establish a strong presence for emerging lifestyle brands and nonprofits: